LucasZNK/multisigner-wallet-v1/README.md

 Currently you can download this and import in https://remix.ethereum.org/ and use it.

-In the feature im going to add instruction to use locally.
+In the future im going to add instruction to use locally.

 ```
 1. Import the files in remix